auerlab/fasda/README.md

 You can just as easily build and install from source.
-This is useful for FreeBSD ports with special build options, for building with non-portable optimizations such as -march=native, and for [work-in-progress ports](https://github.com/outpaddling/freebsd-ports-wip), for which binary packages are not yet maintained.
+This is useful for FreeBSD ports with special build options, for building with non-portable optimizations such as -march=native, building with debugging info, and for [work-in-progress ports](https://github.com/outpaddling/freebsd-ports-wip), for which binary packages are not yet maintained.